§ Verifiable Public Registry v2 Specification

 This section is non-normative.

-Payee → Payer ↓ Trust Registry Issuer Grantor Verifier Grantor Issuer Verifier Holder
+Payee → Payer ↓ Ecosystem Issuer Grantor Verifier Grantor Issuer Verifier Holder

 Issuer Grantor renewable subscription (1)